-The Undertones formed in 1976 in Derry, Ireland.
-Practicing in their bedrooms eventually led to the band recording ‘Teenage Kicks’ in 1978 on Terri Hooley’s Good Vibrations label in Belfast.
+Even by the standards of that decade Derry was not the rock and roll capital of anywhere.
+With no live bands worth watching, they learned by listening to mail order records, reading one of the few copies of NME that made it to Derry but most of all from listening to John Peel’s wonderful show on BBC Radio One.
+Practicing in their bedrooms eventually led to the band recording John O’Neill’s ‘Teenage Kicks’ in 1978 on Terri Hooley’s Good Vibrations label in Belfast.
 The legendary DJ John Peel received a copy and liked it so much he played it twice in a row on his radio show.
-The rest, as they say, is history.
-They’ll be performing on Sunday 5th August at Wickham Festival 2018.

 In 1999 The Undertones reconvened, without Feargal Sharkey, to once again perform their two-minute, three and a half chord songs to a new generation of fans in Derry.
 Fellow Derryman Paul McLoone replaced Sharkey on vocals and his vocal prowess and electric onstage presence soon convinced any doubters that he was more than capable of doing the job.

-After much consideration the band released a new CD of new songs called `Get What You Need’, which was critically acclaimed by Q magazine, Uncut, Rolling Stone and Hot Press.
+After much consideration the band released an LP of new songs called `Get What You Need’, which was critically acclaimed by Q magazine, Uncut, Rolling Stone and Hot Press.
 Songs like ‘Thrill Me’, ‘I Need Your Love The Way It Used To Be’ and ‘Everything But You’ showed that the art of writing short, sharp songs had not been lost over the previous two decades.

 In 2003 ‘Thrill Me’ was released as a limited edition 7” vinyl single and found its way to John Peel’s turntable.
 He introduced it on his show commenting, “And these are words I thought I would never be saying on radio again, a new single from The Undertones”.
 He liked it so much he played it twice, just as he did with ‘Teenage Kicks’ in 1978.